EM-WaveHoltz: A flexible frequency-domain method built from time-domain solvers: Numerical results

 To measure how the number of iterations grow with the frequency, three different problems are considered: (1) an open domain, (2) two parallel PEC plates, (3) five PEC boundaries and one free side on the most left side.
 Again, we still apply the highly accurate double absorbing boundary layer (DAB) for non-reflecting boundary conditions.
 The order of the DAB layers is set as $5$ guaranteeing that the error of the non-reflecting boundary conditions is well below the discretization error.

 We sweep over frequencies and use the GMRES accelerated Yee-EM-WaveHoltz method with the $\cos$-forcing.
-To have a well resolved solution we use $4\lceil\omega\rceil$ elements in each direction.
+To have a well resolved solution we use $4\lceil\omega\rceil$ elements in each direction, \pzc{where $\lceil\omega\rceil$ is the smallest integer larger than $\omega$}.
 In the EM-WaveHoltz iteration, we set $T$ as $5$ periods.

 In Figure \ref{fig:iteration_vs_omega_3d}, iteration numbers to reduce the relative residual below $10^{-6}$ are presented.
 The total number of iterations is estimated to scale as $\omega^{0.9}$ for the open problem, $\omega^{1.9}$ for the parallel PEC plate problem and $\omega^{2.5}$ for the problem with one free side.